cloud-init/ubuntu-sru/docs/MANUAL_CLOUD_TESTS.md

 ## Manual cloud test requirements

 Below are some guidelines on what is expected from each manual cloud-test.
+Unmigrated SRU manual tests will live in `sru-templates/manual/\*`, manual tests which have been migrated to use the common sru-vars.template utils will live in `sru-scripts/manual/\*`.

 Each manual test **must** perform the following on a cloud without errors:
-  * source `sru-templates/manual/sru-vars.rc` for common utility functions and test configuration variables
+  * source `sru-scripts/manual/sru-vars.rc` for common utility functions and test configuration variables
   * declare any required sru-vars.rc variables by calling `assert_expected_vars`
   * require a **single** ubuntu release parameter on the commandline via a call